Raymond2811/Raymonds-DevVenture-2.0/README.md

 ## Description

-I developed this app to showcase my progress since the beginning of this course.
-I used React to build my portfolio, and the combination of React and Bootstrap saved me time.
-During the development process, I was confused regarding the project component, and later, I faced challenges while styling the projects.
-Fortunately, my tutor provided guidance.
-The projects component is where my apps are going to be displayed, and I import them onto the portfolio page.
-Once I achieved this, I encountered difficulties in styling the projects in a grid format.
-After spending some time, I eventually found the correct placement for my classes to ensure the projects were in the right position.

-However, my major struggle revolved around the design of my portfolio.
-I aimed to create something unique and wanted to incorporate additional elements to bring more life to my portfolio.
-In the future, I plan to make changes to the design and color scheme.
+I developed this app to showcase the projects I've built throughout the course mainly using React and Material UI.
+This portfolio provides a user-friendly interface where you can explore various tabs such as About Me, Contact, Portfolio, and Resume.

 https://raymonds-devventure2.netlify.app

+## Technologies-Used

+- HTML
+- CSS
+- JavaScript
+- React
+- Material UI
+- Bootstrap
+- React Bootstrap
+- Vite

+## Installation

+To run this project locally, follow these steps:
+1. Clone the repository to your local machine: git clone git@github.com:Raymond2811/Raymonds-DevVenture-2.0.git

+2. Navigate to the project directory: cd path/to/your/project-directory

+3. Open the project in Visual Studio Code (optional): code .

+4. Install dependencies using npm install

+5. Start the server: npm run dev

+6. Open your web browser and visit http://localhost:3000 to view the application.

 ## Usage

 This is a straightforward app.
 Simply click on the navigation tabs located at the top right.
-Each tab will display its respective content, allowing you to learn more about me, explore a selection of projects I've built, contact me, and my resume.
+Each tab will display its respective content.
+In the Portfolio tab, there are icon buttons that open a new tab either to the website or its repository.
+Additionally, you can download my resume.

 ## Credits